Interview: Public Engagement

 Direct communication with the target audience

 The days when planners could develop projects from concept to ground-breaking in the quiet of their own offices are over.
 Anyone wishing to carry out projects such as the construction of new power lines, motorway routes or shopping centres today needs not only legal approval but, above all, public acceptance.
-To achieve this, early communication with citizens, associations and elected representatives is a crucial factor for the successful progress of a project.
+To achieve this, early communication with members of the public, associations and elected representatives is a crucial factor in ensuring the project’s success.

 Citizen communication: what does it involve?

-Kaltwasser: There are numerous terms surrounding this relatively young discipline of communication.
-Some speak of acceptance communication, dialogue or participatory communication, others simply of project communication.
-The various nuances are open to debate.
-At Kaltwasser Kommunikation, we call it public engagement because, for us, the public is the main target group of our communication.
-Without neglecting other stakeholder groups in our communication strategy and tactics.
-We see public engagement, in its various forms, as a distinct, primarily independent and new discipline of communication.
+Kaltwasser: There are numerous terms associated with this relatively new discipline of communication.
+Some refer to it as acceptance communication, dialogue or participatory communication, whilst others simply call it project communication.
+The subtle differences between these terms are open to debate.
+Here at Kaltwasser Kommunikation, we call it public engagement because, for us, the public is the main target group of our communication.
+This is without neglecting other stakeholder groups in our communication strategy and tactics.
+We regard citizen communication, in its various forms, as a distinct, primarily independent and new discipline of communication.

-What is the greatest challenge in citizen communication?
+What is the greatest challenge in public engagement?

-Hilpert: The key is to strike the right balance in communication.
-Not every measure requires the same amount of information and communication.
-“Information overload” can even lead to a relatively insignificant measure being perceived as something “major” and “threatening”.
-Conversely, too little information can give rise to accusations of a “cover-up” or downplaying the issue.
-For every single communication measure, tact and an understanding of the specific region in which a project is to be implemented are required.
+Hilpert: Striking the right balance in communication is crucial.
+Not every initiative requires the same level of information and communication.
+‘Information overload’ can even lead to a relatively insignificant initiative being perceived as something ‘major’ and ‘threatening’.
+Conversely, too little information can give rise to accusations of a ‘cover-up’ or of downplaying the issue.
+Each individual communication measure requires tact and an understanding of the specific region in which a project is to be implemented.

 Kaltwasser: But it is also important to assess the relevant expectations in advance.
 We are talking here about a change of perspective.
 Ultimately, communication is always about managing emotions.
-And these emotions must be recognised and taken seriously both in advance and continuously throughout the course of the project.
+And these emotions must be recognised and taken seriously both in the run-up to the project and continuously throughout its entire course.

-What are the prerequisites for successful public communication?
+What are the prerequisites for successful public engagement?

-Hilpert: From the outset, technical planning and communication must be closely interlinked.
-Only if communication is fully integrated by all project stakeholders from the very beginning can it realise its full potential.
+Hilpert: From the very start, technical planning and communication must be closely interlinked.
+Only if communication is fully integrated by all project stakeholders from the outset can it realise its full potential.
 When it comes to informing stakeholders, the rule is: as early as possible, as specific and comprehensive as necessary.
-It is important to always highlight the options for action available to those involved during the project.
-Where are the opportunities for co-decision-making and where are the limits?
+It is important to always highlight the options available to those involved during the project.
+Where are the opportunities for co-decision-making, and where are the limits?
 This must be communicated clearly and openly from the outset.

-What role does the ‘personality of the project team’ play here?
+What role does the ‘personality of the project team members’ play here?

 What makes this discipline so appealing?

 Hilpert: No two projects are alike.
-This is because citizens, association representatives and elected politicians in every region have different expectations, demands and motivations for getting involved in a project.
-There is no one-size-fits-all communication strategy when it comes to public engagement.
-The key here is to maintain a dialogue with stakeholders, develop a feel for the regions, and continually question and adapt your own communication strategy.
+This is because citizens, representatives of associations and elected politicians in every region have different expectations, demands and motivations for getting involved in a project.
+There is no one-size-fits-all communication strategy when it comes to engaging with the public.
+The key here is to maintain a dialogue with stakeholders, develop a feel for the regions, and continually review and adapt your own communication strategy.

-The conversation took place in front of a substation in Middle Franconia.
+The interview took place in front of a substation in Middle Franconia.

 Read more: